monadicsystems/monadicsystems.github.io/post3.md

 myFoo = Foo "hello" 54
 ```

-and for deconstructing values of that type.
+and to deconstruct values of that type.

 ```haskell
 getTextFromFoo :: Foo -> Text